DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/PROCESSES/Managing item statuses.md

 Where no item status exists on a released product and the template does not have a value defined, the default value set in the [parameters](Item_creation_workflows) form will be used.

 ## Updating a single item

-Item Creation > Products > Released Products > Item creation > Item status link (button) The item status can be held at the item or item dimension level.
-The item status can be manually updated via the released products form.
+The item status can be held at the item or item dimension level.
+The item status can be manually updated via the *item status link* menu in the action pane of the released products form. **Item creation > Products > Released products > Item creation > Item status link**.

-1. The form will default to show current records once opened.
+The form will display the current record on opening, historical records can be viewed by selecting *As of date* from the action pane.

+#### To create a new item status;
+1. Select *New* from the action pane.
-2. Enter the as at date.
+2. Select the new *Status* value.
-3. Select Apply.
+3. Enter the effective date of the new status
+    * The previous record will have the expiration date set to the day prior.

-Note: The Item Status displayed at the top of the released products form is the item status at the item level, not the item dimension level.
+*Note: The Item Status displayed at the top of the released products form is the item status at the item level, not the item dimension level.*

 ## Updating a group of items

-Item creation > Periodic Tasks > Update item status
-A periodic job is available that can be either manually run to update the item status as of a specified date for a range of items.
-Category hierarchy can be used to help filter products.
-Where this is the case it allows for item status updated to be planned and entered into AX prior to the effective date.
-Reports/inquiries can then be run to filter down based on the item status at a specific date.
+A periodic job is available that can update the item status with a specified effective date, this can be run for a range of items.
+Category hierarchy can be used to help select these products to be included.
+This allows for item status to be planned and updated prior to the effective date.
+The periodic job can be accessed from **Item creation > Periodic tasks > Update item status**.

+#### Update item status
-1. Select the From Status.
+1. Select the *From Status*, only the selected items matching this status will be updated.
-2. Select the To Status
+2. Select the *To Status*.
-3. Enter an effective date if required.
-To make effective immediately, leave blank.
+3. Enter an *Effective date* if required.
+    * To make effective immediately, leave blank.
-4. Select a Category hierarchy if required to filter down to a group of products.
+4. Select a *Category hierarchy* if required to filter down to a group of products.
-5. Select the filters applicable in the Tree Pane section.
-Use the + and - to open up the branches of the tree.
-Click on the categories at any level to restrict items.
-6. Select the items that must be updated.
+5. Select the items to be updated.
-7. Select OK.
+6. Select OK.

-Note: Optionally select the Batch tab to run the report on a batch.
-Please see Microsoft User Guides  For further information
+*Note: Optionally select the Run in the background tab to run in batch processing.
+Please see [Microsoft User Guides](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/sysadmin/batch-processing-overview) for further information*

 ## Updating based on stock on hand rules

-Item creation > Setup > Item Setup > Automatic status change rules Automatic status change rules can be setup to update the item status based on certain events that take place.
-For example, an item that has been set to 'Run Out' can be updated to 'Discontinued' Once the stock on hand becomes zero.
+[Automatic status change rules](Automatic_status_change_rules) can be setup to update the item status based on certain events.
+For example, a status that indicates a low level of inventory can be updated to a discontinued status once the stock on hand becomes zero.
+The periodic job can be accessed from **Item creation > Periodic tasks > Item status > Automatic status update**.

+#### Automatic status update
-1. Within the Status form select the status.
+1. Using the filter, select the *status* being updated from and the *event* being used
-2. Click the button Allowed status transitions.
-3. Click the New button.
-4. Select the To Status.
-5. Repeat as necessary.
-6. Click Close once completed.
+    * To run for all events, leave blank
+2. Select OK.

+*Note: Optionally select the Run in the background tab to run in batch processing.
+Please see [Microsoft User Guides](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/sysadmin/batch-processing-overview) for further information*

 #	Item Status Visibility